 You will be prompted for your root password.
 Note that this will make sure that Apache starts when your computer boots.
 If you want to stop using Apache, just replace "false" at the end of the command by "true".

-OR enable the Apache Server using a third party application
+Use a third party application